mikejmets/iw.fss/iw/fss/README.txt

 GenericSetup.
 When upgrading to a newer version of iw.fss, just have a look at the "Upgrade" tab of the portal_setup tool in your Plone site.

+Warning, due to the removal of the `portal_fss` tool upgrading from 2.7.1 does not retain the RDF options (activated and specific script).
+If you used RDF with 2.7.1, you need to redo the same RDF setting in the FileSystemStorage config panel.

 Migrating between strategies
 ############################